Get CMMC Compliant in Baltimore, MD | Secure DoD Contracts

 Pre-Assessment Readiness Review

-Before your formal assessment, we conduct a walkthrough against the C3PAO assessment methodology — organizing your evidence package, closing remaining gaps, and preparing your team for the interviews and system demonstrations an assessor will conduct.
+Before your formal assessment, we conduct a walkthrough against the C3PAO assessment methodology: organizing your evidence package, closing remaining gaps, and preparing your team for the interviews and system demonstrations an assessor will conduct.

 CUI Boundary Definition

 Maryland contractors often handle CUI across classified and unclassified environments simultaneously.
-Getting your CUI boundary defined accurately — particularly where it intersects with cleared systems — reduces assessment scope and prevents findings that stem from ambiguous scoping decisions.
+Getting your CUI boundary defined accurately, particularly where it intersects with cleared systems, reduces assessment scope and prevents findings that stem from ambiguous scoping decisions.

-Maryland's Defense Contracting Landscape and CMMC
+Maryland's Defense Contracting Sector and CMMC

 The Baltimore-Washington corridor hosts the highest concentration of defense and intelligence contractors in the country.
-Fort Meade alone — home to NSA, Cyber Command, and the Defense Information Systems Agency — anchors a contractor ecosystem that spans cybersecurity, signals intelligence, IT services, engineering, and advanced research.
+Fort Meade alone (home to NSA, Cyber Command, and the Defense Information Systems Agency) anchors a contractor ecosystem that spans cybersecurity, signals intelligence, IT services, engineering, and advanced research.
 Aberdeen Proving Ground adds ground systems, C5ISR, and electronic warfare programs.
 Bethesda and the DC suburbs contribute defense health, policy research, and program management contractors.
 Each of these environments carries distinct CUI categories, access control requirements, and documentation expectations that a generic CMMC approach won't address adequately.

 The contractor population ranges from large defense primes with established compliance programs to small cleared firms that handle CUI daily but have never gone through a formal assessment.
 Both face the same 110-practice standard under CMMC 2.0, but the gaps, infrastructure, and remediation priorities look different.
 A cybersecurity firm supporting NSA programs has different challenges than a biodefense research organization at USAMRIID or an engineering services company supporting Aberdeen.
-We know how to build accurate SPRS scores and scope CUI boundaries correctly for each type of environment — and how to structure the engagement around your active contract schedule without disrupting program delivery.
+We know how to build accurate SPRS scores and scope CUI boundaries correctly for each type of environment, and how to structure the project around your active contract schedule without disrupting program delivery.

 Cybersecurity and Intelligence Contractors